Vaccinations and Autism: One Pediatrician's View

 One of the major challenges of ASDs is that they can neither be simply categorized nor described.
 They exhibit a “spectrum” of symptoms and severities involving a variety of typical social, communication, and repetitive behaviors.

-In 2008, I wrote an opinion about the Hannah Poling ruling in which a 9-year-old girl received compensation from a federal vaccine injury fund after developing neurological delays and autism symptoms.
-My essay focused on the fact that illnesses that can be prevented by vaccines are much worse than any risk from the vaccines developed to prevent them.
+There is no documented link between vaccines and autism.
+Illnesses that can be prevented by vaccines are much worse than any risk from the vaccines developed to prevent them.
 Moreover, that there was no evidence that vaccines are linked to autism.
-Since my article was published, the primary study “linking” immunization with the MMR vaccine and thimerosal with autism was withdrawn due to falsification of data, and since then there have been a number of studies that have verified the lack of an association between MMR and ASDs.
+The primary study “linking” immunization with the MMR vaccine and thimerosal with autism was withdrawn due to falsification of data, and since then there have been a number of studies that have verified the lack of an association between MMR and ASDs.
 It is very important to remember that despite the fact that no new vaccine licensed by the FDA for use in children has contained thimerosal as a preservative since 2001, the number of children diagnosed with autism has almost doubled.
 It seems clear that thimerosal and vaccines are not the culprits.

 Unfortunately, anti-vaccine groups continue to demonize the practice and are promoting concepts that are putting children at risk.
 Herd immunity occurs when the majority of individuals are immunized.
 Individuals who decide not to immunize their children put that herd immunity at risk, and are dependent upon the vaccine status of the rest of our children.
 The problem is that at some point herd immunity wanes and then those old diseases arise again.
 As a result, measles cases are on the rise and other vaccine-preventable illnesses are starting to show up after years of lying dormant.